EwaGrela/ewagrela.github.io/PythonLevelUp/README.md

 3. using POST you can add a fish
 4. using RESTer or POSTman, you can GET, PATCH, PUT and DELETE a single fish

-## flask app using SQLite https://geocities-kinda-like.herokuapp.com/
+## Flask app using SQLite https://geocities-kinda-like.herokuapp.com/
 1. using GET (in your browser, RESTer, POSTman) you get the list of all cities in the database listed alphabetically https://geocities-kinda-like.herokuapp.com/cities
 2. using GET you get the list of sorted cities in one country (here, Poland, but works for any country): https://geocities-kinda-like.herokuapp.com/cities?country_name=Poland